patrickthealba/prostate-cancer-phenotyping/README.md

 ### Output Types

-The current implementation of this system will output all instances of a prosate cancer pattern identified, which can contain any combination of the following components.
-However, the the validated components of this system are rolled up in the logic annotator which produces the two validated flags:
+The current implementation of this system will output all instances of a  cancer pattern identified (regardless of site, mpca or crpc status).
+This output will contain any combination of the following components. however, the only validated output of this system is rolled up in the logic annotator which produces the following flags:
 mPCa_flag: An instance of a metastatic prostate cancer diagnosis.
 OR
-Castrate_resistant: A flag to identify if the complete pattern is a positive castrate resistant diagnosis.
+Castrate_resistant: A flag to identify if the complete pattern is a positive castrate-resistant diagnosis.

-Meaning if the intent of using this system is to identify patients with castrate resistant prostate cancer, both the mpca_flag and castrate_resistant variable should = 1.
+Meaning if the intent of using this system is to identify patients with castrate-resistant prostate cancer, both the mpca_flag and castrate_resistant variable should = 1.

 | Output Type               | Data Type     | Description                                                                                                                                 |
 |---------------------------|---------------|---------------------------------------------------------------------------------------------------------------------------------------------|